Michael Wolf is taking a big gamble that he can convince an arbitrator to give him back his Chrysler-Jeep dealership.

 Both companies say the closed dealers weren't performing well, and they need to make the cuts to keep the remaining ones healthy so they can invest in better showrooms and more advertising to boost sales.
 Many dealers were in locations away from where customers now shop, work or live.

-But the politically connected dealers said the companies unfairly took businesses that were in their families for generations, and they convinced Congress to pass a law requiring binding arbitration.
-The American Arbitration Association, which will handle the hearings, says 21 percent of the closed dealers filed appeal paperwork this week.
+But the politically connected dealers said the companies unfairly took businesses that were in their families for generations, and they persuaded Congress to pass a law requiring binding arbitration.
+The American Arbitration Association, which will handle the hearings, says 29 percent of the closed dealers filed appeal paperwork by Friday afternoon.
 The rest have until midnight Monday to file.

 When Chrysler took Wolf's franchises in June, his family kept the dealership open by selling used cars and with its repair service.
 They joined a group of Wisconsin dealers who took Chrysler to federal court, saying that state law protected them from being severed from the company.
 The appeal is pending in New York.